openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Two-date change detection
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In this exercise, you will learn how to conduct a two-date change detection in SEPAL.
-This approach uses the same classification algorithm you used in `Module 2`_.
-This approach can be used with more than two dates if you so choose in the future.
+In this exercise, you will learn how to conduct a two-date change detection in SEPAL with the same classification algorithm used in `Module 2`_.

+This approach can be used with more than two dates in the future, if needed.

-In this example, you will create optical mosaics and classify them, building on skills learned in Modules 1 and 2.
-Alternatively, you may also use two classifications from your own research area.
+In this example, you will create optical mosaics and classify them, building on skills learned in Module 1 and Module 2.

+You may use two classifications from your own research area, if you prefer.

 .. note::

     **Objectives**:

-    -   Learn how to conduct a two-date change detection
+    -   Learn how to conduct a two-date change detection.
-    -   Build on skills learned in `Module 1`_ and `Module 2`_
+    -   Build on skills learned in `Module 1`_ and `Module 2`_.

 .. note::

     **Prerequisites**:

-    -   SEPAL account
+    -   SEPAL account.
     -   Completion of `Module 1`_ and `Module 2`_, or familiarity with the skills covered in these modules.

 Create mosaics for change detection
 """""""""""""""""""""""""""""""""""

 Before we can identify change, we first need to have images to compare.

-We will create two mosaics of Sri Lanka, generate some training data, and then classify the mosaics.
+In this section, we will create two mosaics of Sri Lanka, generate training data, and then classify the mosaics.
 This is discussed in detail in `Module 1`_ and `Module 2`_.

-Open the :code:`Process` menu and click on :code:`Optical mosaic`.
-Alternatively, click the **green plus symbol** to open the **Create recipe** menu and then click on :code:`Optical mosaic`.
+Open the :code:`Process` menu and select :code:`Optical mosaic`.
+Alternatively, select the **green plus symbol** to open the **Create recipe** menu; then, select :code:`Optical mosaic`.

 Use the following data:

--   Choose **Sri Lanka** for the Area of interest (AOI).
+-   Choose **Sri Lanka** for the area of interest (AOI).
--   Select 2015 for the Date (DAT).
+-   Select 2015 for the date (DAT).
 -   Select Landsat 8 (L8) as the source (SRC).
--   In the Composite (CMP) menu, ensure the surface reflectance **(SR) correction** is selected, as well as median as the compositing method.
+-   In the **Composite** (CMP) menu, ensure that surface reflectance (**(SR) correction**) is selected, as well as **Median** as the compositing method.

-Click :code:`Retrieve mosaic` and select **Blue, Green, Red, NIR, SWIR1, SWIR2**.
-Then select Google Earth Engine Asset.
-Lastly, click :code:`Retrieve`.
+Select :code:`Retrieve mosaic`; then select **Blue, Green, Red, NIR, SWIR1, SWIR2**.
+Lastly, select **Google Earth Engine Asset** and :code:`Retrieve`.

 .. note::

-   If you don't see the Google Earth Engine asset option, you'll need to connect your Google account to SEPAL by clicking on your user name on the lower-right ride.
+   If you don't see the **Google Earth Engine Asset** option, you need to connect your Google account to SEPAL by selecting your username in the lower-right.

 .. figure:: ../_images/workflows/area_estimation/retrieval_mosaic.png
    :alt: The retrieval screen for mosaics.